yuewending/PPHA30550_Final_Project/index.md

 ## Data Preparation

-## Performance Data of High Schools
+### Performance Data of High Schools

-The performance data are from several different portals but they are all from [a][Chicago Public Schools (CPS)] originally.
+The performance data are from several different portals but they are all from [Chicago Public Schools (CPS)](http://www.cps.edu/) originally.
 CPS assign each school a unique **School ID** in all different data sets and studies, so it helps us combine variables from multiple files by matching the **School ID**.